Speedy Farm: Caviar lime planting complete!

-Caviar lime is a legendary and upmarket lime that is very hard to find in Japan.
+Caviar lime is a fantastic luxury lime that is hard to find in Japan.

-It is also called finger lime as it is shaped like a finger.
+It is also called finger lime because of its finger-like shape.

 Caviar lime is a little different from ordinary lime, with a refreshing sourness and a unique aroma like that of sansho (Japanese pepper).
 It has a soft acidity and aroma that is different from both lemon and capsicum.

 It is often used as a garnish or accent for dishes and desserts due to its crunchy texture and distinctive aroma.

 (1) Eat as it is as a fruit.